sreekrishnan1998/Yolo/README.md

 <p align="center"><img src="data/helpers/performance.png" width="640"\></p>

-## Downloading Official Pre-trained Weights
-YOLOv4 comes pre-trained and able to detect 80 classes.
-For easy demo purposes we will use the pre-trained weights.
-Download pre-trained yolov4.weights file: https://drive.google.com/open?id=1cewMfusmPjYWbrnuJRuKhPMwRe_b9PaT

-Copy and paste yolov4.weights from your downloads folder into the 'data' folder of this repository.

-If you want to use yolov4-tiny.weights, a smaller model that is faster at running detections but less accurate, download file here: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-tiny.weights

 ## Using Custom Trained YOLOv4 Weights
 <strong>Learn How To Train Custom YOLOv4 Weights here: https://www.youtube.com/watch?v=mmj3nxGT2YQ </strong>

-USE MY LICENSE PLATE TRAINED CUSTOM WEIGHTS: https://drive.google.com/file/d/1EUPtbtdF0bjRtNjGv436vDY28EN5DXDH/view?usp=sharing

 Copy and paste your custom .weights file into the 'data' folder and copy and paste your custom .names into the 'data/classes/' folder.